Wire Swiss: History

 Wire Swiss GmbH was founded in Fall 2012 by Jonathan Christensen, Alan Duric and Priidu Zilmer, who previously worked at Skype and Microsoft.
 Jonathan Christensen previously co-founded Camino Networks in 2005 with Alan Duric, who also co-founded Telio.
 Camino networks was later acquired by Skype, a division of Microsoft Corporation.
 At Skype, Jonathan was responsible for getting Skype into new platforms such as Internet televisions and set-top boxes, while Priidu Zilmer, former head of design at Vdio, lead the Skype design team.
 On December 7, 2017, the company announced that former Huddle CEO Morten Brøgger had replaced Alan Duric as the company's CEO, and that Duric would join Wire’s Board of Directors and resume his role as CTO/COO.

 The company launched the Wire app on December 3, 2014.
 Shortly after its launch, the company retracted a claim from their website that the app's messages and conversation history could only be read by the conversation participants.
 In August 2015, the company added group calling to their app.
 From its launch until March 2016, Wire's messages were only encrypted between the client and the company's server.
 In March 2016, the company added end-to-end encryption for its messaging traffic, as well as a video calling feature.
 Wire Swiss GmbH released the source code of the wire client applications under the GPLv3 license in July 2016.
 The company also published a number of restrictions that apply to users who have compiled their own applications.
 Among other things, they may not change the way the applications connect and interact with the company's centralized servers.
 Wire Swiss started open sourcing Wire's server code in April 2017.
 On September 19, 2017, the company announced that they had finished open sourcing the server code, licensed under the AGPL.
 In July 2019 Wire raised $8.2m investment from Morpheus Ventures and others.
 On July 18 of the same month, 100% of the company's shares have been taken over by Wire Holdings Inc., Delaware, USA.
+As of August 13, 2020 the Wire Group Holding GmbH from Germany is the sole shareholder of Wire Swiss GmbH.